TODD43/TODD43/README.md

 ### Modular

-Existing protocols, APIs, libraries and infrastructure can be integrated rather than unnecessarily rebuilt.
+Established protocols, libraries, APIs and infrastructure can be integrated rather than unnecessarily rebuilt.

 ### Full-stack